-The Essential Key to Catholic Theology:
+The Essential Key to Christian Theology:

 BOTH/AND, not either/or